Tricia Deed is a freelance writer. Her liking for model trains has become a lifetime hobby.

 Model Railroad Display

 There will be many questions as you start to build your model train layout.
-The reason a planned design is important is because there is no fun in looking at a train that is in the box.
-Motion…the train needs to be on a track and moving.
+The reason a planned design is important is that there is no fun in looking at a train that is in the box.
+Motion; the train needs to be on track and moving.
 The railroad engineer wants to put on his cap and drive the train.

 Popular Model Train Scales